Around 100,000 birds breed on the islands in Ashmore Reef Marine Park every year, including these Lesser Frigatebirds. (Image: Parks Australia)

 One of our scientists, Dr John Keesing, was part of this research team.
 John was the marine biologist leading the underwater surveys.
 He said it’s important for Marine Parks to be surveyed every few years to make sure that environmental values are being conserved.

 “Understanding how an environment is changing over time is important for management, allowing us to identify impacts and possible interventions,” he said.

 Michelle Glover, from Parks Australia, is the marine park manager responsible for looking after this biodiversity hotspot.

 “It’s definitely a challenge.
 The park, although quite small compared to our other Australian Marine Parks, covers 583 square kilometres and many different habitats, from the sandy interiors of the islands to seafloor habitats at depths of 500 metres.
 Science partnerships are key to understanding and protecting this special place,” she said.

-Dr Bruce Webber leads the terrestrial team who look at the plants and animals on the islands.
+Dr Bruce Webber led the terrestrial team that looked at the plants and animals on the islands.

-“We want to understand what species are at Ashmore Reef, and how they’re interacting.
+“We wanted to understand what species were on the Ashmore Reef islands, and how they’re interacting.
 Interactions are the glue that hold ecosystems together – the more we understand these interactions, the better our management will be,” he said.

-Let’s take a closer look at the surveys the team did!
+Let’s take a closer look at the work the team did!